zach-source/mcp-remote/README.md

   - Example: `server1_example:tool-name` for a tool from `server1.example`
 - **Automatic Request Routing**: The proxy automatically routes tool calls to the correct server based on the prefix
 - **Aggregated Capabilities**: All tools, resources, and prompts from all servers are merged and presented to the client
+- **Automatic Retry**: Failed authentications are automatically retried (up to 3 times by default)
+  - Clears stale authentication data before retrying
+  - Waits 5 seconds between retry attempts
+  - Can be configured with `--max-retries`

 #### Multi-Server Configuration Options